All Episodes

 This makes everything make sense.

-Um no wonder we're not trying to rescue the global economy.
+No wonder we're not trying to rescue the global economy.

 So the supposition, in fact, we have a lot of stuff in our data that said that the power elite were going to start disappearing from public sight right around the election time within the populous USA.

-And so when Hillary is just simply not seen and somebody says in in February, hmm, we haven't seen Hillary and her ilk here in the last couple of months.
+And so when Hillary is just simply not seen and somebody says in February, hmm, we haven't seen Hillary and her ilk here in the last couple of months.

-Wonder where that that uh fat old broad is.
+Wonder where that fat old broad is.

-And then there will be an impact wave, and if you're in the northern hemisphere, you may have what, let's say in the atmosphere uh between twenty minutes and uh four hours, depending on where you would be on the planet, uh uh notice before the impact wave swept through the atmosphere.
+And if you're in the northern hemisphere, you may have, hmm, what, let's say, in the atmosphere between 20 minutes and four hours, depending on where you would be on the planet, notice before the impact wave swept through the atmosphere.

 If you're close enough, it'll do things like knock over buildings and trees.